 Lemon Ginger Tea Recipe: Making it a Stimulating Everyday Experience

-Lemon & Ginger Detox Tea Recipe with a mixture of green tea, raw honey and mint is a great way to boost your overall health and get the antioxidants you need to kick-start your day.
+This Ginger Tea Recipe with a mixture of green tea, raw honey and mint is a great way to boost your overall health and get the antioxidants you need to kick-start your day.
 Detox tea is a unique blend of healthy ingredients in a tea form that nourishes the body by removing toxin build-ups from processed foods, and the numerous pollutants in our environment that causes health issues.
 By drinking morning detox tea daily, it is a deliciously efficient way to counter these toxins and boost start your mornings.

 The Magic of Tea